 Caroline Neilson Adv.
 Dip, Registered MBACP.

-I see the counselling relationship as a joint venture, in which the counsellor facilitates exploration into present and past experiences, enabling greater understanding of what has shaped the person you are now and how you can create the changes you would like.
+I see the counselling relationship as a joint venture, in which the counsellor facilitates exploration into past and present experiences, enabling greater understanding of what has shaped you and how you can create the changes you would like now.

 I believe that the first aim of the therapeutic relationship is to create a trusting, safe environment which establishes a building block from which to explore difficult issues.
 Choosing a counsellor who is right for you is an important part of the process.